openedx/credentials/docs/program_records.rst

 Note that this merely sends an email to the partner so they can see the record.
 Each partner will have their own process for initiating or processing a credit request, of which viewing a learnerʼs record is one small part.

-Read the :doc:`credit pathways <credit_pathways>` documentation for more information on how to enable and configure requesting credit.
+Read the :doc:`pathways <pathways>` documentation for more information on how to enable and configure requesting credit.

 If no credit pathways are enabled for a given program, the ``Send Learner Record`` button will not appear on that programʼs records.